 Where do you find joy, peace, contentment, and security?
 How are we to give thanks in the midst of difficult circumstances?
-Psalm 107 has some encouragement for us.
+Psalm 107, a psalm of thanksgiving, has some encouragement for us.

 A LITTLE BACKGROUND…

 Context Clues: Imagery, metaphors, repeated words/phrases/ideas